FullstackWEB-developer/decentraland-dapps/README.md

 hideToast(id: number)
 ```

 You can check the properties a toast has [here](/src/modules/toast/types.ts).
-It extends the props already defined on [decentraland-ui's toast](https://github.com/decentraland/ui/blob/master/src/components/Toast/Toast.tsx)
+It extends the props already defined on [dcl-ui's toast](https://github.com/decentraland/ui/blob/master/src/components/Toast/Toast.tsx)

 It also provides a selector to get the open toasts: